• About

 Native Fall Asters

 There are several native fall asters which are often purple in color.
 These are going to be easy to grow and hardy in your area, so if you want an easy to grow fall blooming plant, seek out the natives for the best option.
 Mix them in with goldenrod (Solidago spp) for an amazing color combination.
-These plants are a source of nectar for bees and butterflies, and in particular, the monarch butterfly.
-It is also the host plant for the caterpillars of the pearl crescent and checkerspot butterflies.

 How to Avoid an Unkempt, Leggy Aster Plant